Compare travel insurance to Brazil

-We’ve got all the info you need to make your trip the holiday of a lifetime – just make sure you’re insured before you leave, so you’re completely protected in case anything goes wrong.
+Before then it’s important to make sure you’re insured before you leave so you’re completely protected in case anything goes wrong.

-Travel insurance also means you’ll be able to reclaim your costs if you have to cancel or cut short your trip in an emergency – so you can relax and enjoy your holiday with well-deserved peace of mind.
+Travel insurance also means you’ll be able to reclaim your costs if you have to cancel or cut short your trip in an emergency.
+This way, you can relax and enjoy your holiday with well-deserved peace of mind.

 What type of travel insurance do I need for Brazil?